BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Terror, Woodland Creature.

-Foresight of the Eldar — *Elrond has been blessed with the gift of foresight, an ability that allows him to guide his allies in battle.*
+Foresight of the Eldar â€” *Elrond has been blessed with the gift of foresight, an ability that allows him to guide his allies in battle.*

-Before the game begins, roll a D6 and make a note of the result — these are Elrond's Foresight points for the battle.
+Before the game begins, roll a D6 and make a note of the result â€” these are Elrond's Foresight points for the battle.
 During the Priority phase, after the dice has been rolled, Elrond may choose to expend these Foresight points to alter the controlling player's dice roll.
 For each Foresight point expended, Elrond may alter the dice score by either +1 or -1, to a minimum of 1 and a maximum of 6.

-Lord of the West — see page 61.
+Lord of the West â€” see page 61.

 **MAGICAL POWERS**